 - What is the Equal Benefits Ordinance?

-- What are Domestic Partners?
+- Who are Domestic Partners?

 - What do I do to comply with the Equal Benefits Ordinance?